 WARNING: LP GAS REGULATORS MUST ALWAYS BE INSTALLED WITH THE DIAPHRAGM VENT FACING DOWNWARD.
-REGULATORS THAT ARE NOT IN COMPARTMENTS HAVE BEEN EQUIPPED WITH A PROTECTIVE COVER.
-MAKE SURE THAT REGULATOR VENT FACES DOWNWARD AND THAT COVER IS KEPT IN PLACE TO MINIMIZE VENT BLOCKAGE WHICH COULD RESULT IN EXCESSIVE GAS PRESSURE CAUSING FIRE OR EXPLOSION.
+REGULATORS HAVE BEEN EQUIPPED WITH A PROTECTIVE COVER.
+MAKE SURE THAT THE REGULATOR VENT FACES DOWNWARD AND THAT THE COVER IS KEPT IN PLACE TO MINIMIZE VENT BLOCKAGE WHICH COULD RESULT IN EXCESSIVE GAS PRESSURE CAUSING FIRE OR EXPLOSION.

-The chassis-mounted tank has four controls; gas pressure regulator, vapor withdrawal (service) valve, fill valve, and gauge.
+The frame mounted tank has four controls; gas pressure regulator, vapor withdrawal (service) valve, fill valve, and gauge.
 To provide LP gas to appliances, first open the vapor withdrawal service valve all the way (counterclockwise) then close it 2/3 of a turn.
 When all LP gas systems are not in use, close the valve all the way.

-Typical Liquid Petroleum Gas Tank
+Typical Liquid Petroleum Tank

-- 1. Electrical Lead to Component Monitoring System
+- 1. LP Gas Tank

-- 2. Fuel Level Indicator and LP Gauge Sender
+- 2. Electrical Leads to Component Monitoring System

-- 3. Warning Label
+- 3. Fuel Level Indicator and LP Gauge Sender

-- 4. Fill Valve
+- 4. Warning Label

-- 5. Shut-Off Valve
+- 5. Fill Valve

-- 6. LP Regulator
+- Shut-Off Valve

-- 7. Gas Line to Appliances
+- 7. LP Regulator

-- 8. LP Gas Tank
+- 8. Gas Line to Appliances